 One of my clients who has a manufacturing business in Virginia has had triple-digit growth for the past several years.
 Obviously, that requires some serious capital for expanded payroll, as well as for inventory.
 Without her line of credit, she would have been in trouble.

-Another client of mine runs a multi-generational, family owned health care business in Arizona that has several divisions including nursing facility, residential care facility, home health services, and more.
-They have an aggressive growth plan that has seen the construction of new buildings and addition of new programs over the past few years.
+Another client of mine runs a multi-generational, family-owned health care business in Arizona that has several divisions including a nursing facility, residential care facility, home health services, and more.
+They have an aggressive growth plan that has seen the construction of new buildings and the addition of new programs over the past few years.
 That, too, of course, has required significant loans.